Birch Bayh: Drafter of constitutional amendments

-As a freshman senator, Bayh was assigned to the United States Senate Committee on the Judiciary and the United States Senate Committee on Environment and Public Works.
-While his service on the Public Works Committee allowed him to assist Hoosier with various problems, Bayh's work on the subcommittees of the Judiciary Committee had the most lasting effect.
+As a freshman senator, Bayh was assigned to the Senate Judiciary Committee and the Senate Environment and Public Works Committee.
+While his service on the Environment and Public Works Committee allowed him to assist Hoosiers with various problems, Bayh's work on the subcommittees of the Judiciary Committee had the most lasting effect.

 Bayh was serving on the United States Senate Judiciary Subcommittee on the Constitution in August 1963 when its chairman, Estes Kefauver, died of a heart attack.
 Judiciary Committee Chairman James Eastland planned to terminate the subcommittee to save money, but Bayh offered to serve as chairman and pay for its staff out of his Senate office budget.
 Thus, Bayh assumed the Constitutional Amendments Subcommittee chairmanship less than a year into his first term.
 As chairman, Bayh was the principal architect of two constitutional amendments.

 Presidential disability and succession

 After President Dwight D. Eisenhower's health issues in the 1950s, Congress began studying the Constitution's dangerously weak and vague provisions for presidential disability and vice presidential succession.
 The 1963 assassination of President John F. Kennedy brought a new urgency to the matter.
 Bayh introduced an amendment on December 12, 1963, which was studied and then re-introduced and passed in 1965 with Emanuel Celler, chairman of the House Judiciary Committee.
-The resulting Twenty-fifth Amendment to the United States Constitution, ratified in 1967, created a process for a peaceful transition of power in the case of death, disability, or resignation of the President, and a method of selecting a vice president when a vacancy occurs in that office.
+The resulting Twenty-fifth Amendment to the United States Constitution, ratified in 1967, created a process for a peaceful transition of power in the case of death, disability, or resignation of the president, and a method of selecting a vice president when a vacancy occurs in that office.
 It has since been invoked six times, most notably in the 1973 vice presidential and 1974 presidential succession of Gerald Ford.

 In 1968, Bayh wrote One Heartbeat Away, a book about the passage of the Twenty-fifth Amendment.
 In the foreword, Lyndon Johnson describes the accomplishment as, "He initiated and brought to fruition the first major alteration of Presidential and Vice-Presidential succession procedures since the ratification of the Constitution".
-The book's preface is by former President Eisenhower, who wrote about the sixteen times there had been a vacancy in the office of Vice President and the measures taken to authorize Vice President Richard Nixon to act in his stead during the illnesses he experienced as president.
+The book's preface is by former president Eisenhower, who wrote about the sixteen times there had been a vacancy in the office of vice president and the measures taken to authorize Vice President Richard Nixon to act in his stead during the illnesses he experienced as president.